AlbertMarashi/lumina-frontend-svelte-5/README.md

 DEFINE TOKEN lumina_token on SCOPE users type HS256 VALUE "RANDOM_SECRET_KEY_HEX";
 ```

-1. Run the following command to import the database schema from `database_schema.surql` from this project directory
+1. Run the following command to import the database schema from `schema.surql` from this project directory

 ```sh
 bun sync